substrate-system/request/README.md

 of auth.

 The sequence number is an always incrementing integer.
-It is expected that a server would remember the previous sequence number for this DID (public key), and check that the given sequence is larger than the previous sequence.
-Also it would check that the signature is valid.
+It is expected that a server, in addition to checking that the signature is valid, would remember the previous sequence number for this DID / public key, and check that the given number is larger than the previous one, to prevent replay attacks.

 You can pass in either an integer or a localStorage instance.
 If you pass a `localStorage` instance, it will read the index `'__seq'`, which should be a number.
-If there is not a number stored there, we will start at `0`.
+If there is not a number stored there, it will start at `0`.

+This package includes some opinions.
+I like to use [ky](https://github.com/sindresorhus/ky), so this includes an API that will create a `ky` instance.

 <details><summary><h2>Contents</h2></summary>